 Our top tip for Very is not to leave the queue when stock goes live, or you will have to queue up again.
 The same goes for refreshing the page – don’t do it, no matter how tempting it is to press that button!
 Stock usually drops between 9am and 10am in the morning.

 EE had restocked the PS5 every single day of the week in the first week of August, with the last drop happening on 9 August at 9am.
 Only EE customers are able to buy a PS5 from the retailer, with eligible customers needing to be on a 12-month or longer contract.
 The network provider only sells the PS5 disc edition console (£40 a month for 11 months), but you can also get a PS5 disc edition bundle with an additional dualsense controller (£45 a month for 11 months).

 The last EE restock took place on 28 September.

 How much is the PS5?

 The PS5 disc edition costs £449.99, while the PS5 digital edition is cheaper at £349.99.
-The standard PS5 is the exact same price as the new Xbox series x – conveniently also out of stock in most retailers.
+The standard PS5 is the exact same price as the new Xbox series x – conveniently also out of stock at most retailers.
 But the Xbox series s (the all-digital edition of the Xbox series x) is cheaper than the PS5 digital edition, costing just £249.
-If you want more information on the differences, you can read our comparison of the Xbox series X and PS5.
+If you want more information on the differences, you can read our comparison of the Xbox series x and PS5 here.

 When was the PS5 released?